INS Dhruv

 INS Dhruv (A40) is a research vessel and missile range instrumentation ship built by India's Hindustan Shipyard Limited (HSL).
 The ship was earlier only known by its shipyard designated yard number as VC-11184.

 The ship can gather electronic intelligence and will be used to track missile and satellites to aid India's strategic weapons and anti-ballistic missiles.
-It will be jointly operated by National Technical Research Organisation, Defence Research and Development Organisation and the Indian Navy.
+It will be jointly operated by National Technical Research Organisation (NTRO), Defence Research and Development Organisation (DRDO) and the Indian Navy.
 The development span of ships has remained largely secretive with little information in public domain.
-The ship had reportedly started sea trials in early 2019, and had entered service in October 2020 without a public commissioning ceremony.
-The ship was officially commissioned on 10 September 2021 at Visakhapatnam in the presence of senior officials from the Indian Navy, the Defence Research and Development Organisation (DRDO), and the National Technical Research Organisation (NTRO).
+The ship reportedly started sea trials in early 2019, and entered service in October 2020 without a public commissioning ceremony.
+The ship was officially commissioned on 10 September 2021 at Visakhapatnam in the presence of senior officials from the Indian Navy, the DRDO and the NTRO.

 Development

 The purpose of the ship is to support the development of India's strategic weapons and the Indian Ballistic Missile Defence Programme.
 The ship can also track strategic missiles and satellites.
 In addition, it can also gather electronic intelligence.
 The keel of the ship was laid on 30 June 2014 at Hindustan Shipyard Limited.
 It is being built under a classified and confidential programme which is directly under the control of the Prime Minister's Office and the National Security Advisor, similar to the Advanced Technology Vessel (ATV) programme of the Indian Navy.
 The ship started harbour trials in July 2018 and was expected to undergo sea trials by the end of 2018.
 As of March 2019, sea trials were ongoing.
 The ship was delivered to the Indian Navy in October 2020 quietly meanwhile official induction expected on first half of 2021.